Is Reddit safe?

 FYI: all topics and subreddits start with “r/” — for example r/Fitness is a topic and r/FitLifeVideos is a subreddit within that topic.
 Users can then post within that subreddit and user names are prefaced by “u/” — for example user PYE2015 would have the user name u/pye2015.

 Reddit content can now be shared directly to Snapchat!
 Reddit users on iOS can share content to their Snapchat account.
 This is the first instance of Snapchat allowing user-generated content from another platform to be shown in Snapchat.
 This is significant!
 Users can share text, link and image-based posts on iOS from Reddit’s “Safe for Work” communities.

-Reddit only has minimal parental controls on iOS and none on Android.
+Reddit has minimal parental controls on iOS and none on Android.
 On iOS, you can toggle off the ability to view NSFW content, but the toggle can’t be locked.
 See the iOS screen shots below.
 On Android, there’s no toggle.

 If a parent wants to allow their child to use Reddit, but isn’t wild about all of the explicit content, you have a couple options:

 - On both iOS and Android, just use the Reddit app without logging in.
 You can browse subreddits, but NSFW content will be blocked by default.

 - On iOS, if they want to log in so that they can interact with subreddit content, just make sure they leave the NSFW toggle in Settings off (per the image above).